 This post may contain affiliate links.
 See full disclosure here.

-It seems with each small progression of updating the room, more stuff is pilled high and things are in constant mass chaos.
-That’s normal though… right?
+It seems with each small progression of updating the room, more stuff is pilled high and things feel like constant chaos.
+But, that’s normal though… right?
 It always gets really messy before it gets really clean, at least that’s what I keep telling myself.

 I bought three different yarns and planned on wrapping the cord with all of them in varying lengths, but after I had used a portion of all three… I decided I didn’t like that look at all.
 So, in the end, I just went with this Mint Green Yarn color for the whole thing.

-How to wrap a plug-in light cord:
+How to wrap a boring lamp cord with yarn

-I know zero “knot” knowledge, so there is probably a knot or string term for this ‘mickey mouse’ looking loop thing I have going.
+I know zero “knot” knowledge, so there is probably a knot or string term for this ‘mickey mouse’ looking loop I have created.

-Hold the center of your doubled yarn over the start of your cord and then pull the two pieces through, as shown below.
+Next, hold the center of your doubled yarn over the start of your cord and then pull the two pieces through, as shown below.